 St Helenian stamps are a prolific source of revenue for St Helena Government.
 They have become popular with tourists and philatelists around the world.
-The St Helena Post Office is allowed to release six stamp issues per year, although this is entirely at the discretion of the ‘Stamp Advisory Group’.
+The St Helena Post Office aims to release six stamp issues per year, entirely at the discretion of the ‘Stamp Advisory Group’.

-Conceiving of a stamp issue starts with the Stamp Advisory Group, consisting of the Postmistress, the Postmistress’s Assistant, a senior member of SHG Corporate Finance, a senior member of the SHG Press Office, and the SHG Postal Officer.
+Conceiving of a stamp issue starts with the Stamp Advisory Group, chaired by a member of SHG Corporate Finance and consisting of members, Customer Services Manager (Postmistress), Assistant Customer Services Manager (Postmistress’s Assistant), a member of the SHG Press Office, and the SHG Postal Officer.
 Members decide on a theme, which could include local or international issues relating to St Helena – endemics of St Helena, British Royal engagements, or an anniversary of an internationally renowned historical figure that has an affiliation with St Helena, e.g. Charles Darwin.

 When a theme has been decided, it is the job of the postal staff to research and collate information relating to the stamp issue.
 Images are sourced locally and overseas, ensuring that permission is granted by owners of images before use.

 Once all information is collated, it is sent to the UK to be processed.
 All stamps have to be granted approval by Her Majesty before going to print.
 Her Majesty has strict reservations regarding British Overseas Territories stamp issues, including ensuring the protection of Her Majesty’s interests overseas, and above all the protection of the dignity of the Crown.

 Royal approval granted, the issue goes to print.
 The stock is sent to St Helena, and is received in due course by the St Helena Post Office in mint condition.

 All new St Helena Stamp Issues will be posted here.

 Local customers can purchase merchandise from the Customer Services Centre in Jamestown.